 The use of Photoshop, for forensics, is to enhance the visibility and to emphasize and/or isolate existing information within the image.
 The use of Photoshop by untrained individuals can render an image inadmissible in court.
-This course will be of interest to forensic photographers and others engaged in the enhancement of forensic images who have limited experience using Photoshop or are unfamiliar with the use of Photoshop.
+The Basic Forensic Image Processing course will be of interest to forensic photographers and others engaged in the enhancement of forensic images who have limited experience using Photoshop or are unfamiliar with the use of Photoshop.

-Emphasis in this course is placed on the enhancement of images intended for comparative sciences, such as fingerprints and footwear, tire track, or tool-mark impressions.
+Emphasis in the Basic Forensic Image Processing course is placed on the enhancement of images intended for comparative sciences, such as fingerprints and footwear, tire tracks, or tool-mark impressions.
 Students will be introduced to digital darkroom techniques that can be employed to images to enhance their visibility without adding artifacts or new information.

 Lossy vs Lossless